imefGames/OverkillGameEngine/README.md

 Current Objectives
 ------------------
 * Add scale & rotation to Transform component
-* Add a uniform in the shader for the entity transform
 * Implement texture shader
 * Cache component tuple list in systems
 * Fix/optimize JSon parser